 In today’s competitive market, a dealership’s Parts Department must discover how to set themselves apart in a crowded marketplace.
 Why will customers buy from you and not from your competitors?
 It comes down to great products, excellent service and the deep relationships that you build with customers – that’s why having a powerful, wholesale parts CRM system is vital to driving parts sales.

-Here are seven key ways a CRM system can help your Parts Department deliver better customer service, improve sales rep performance and grow parts sales.
+Here are seven key ways an automotive-specific CRM system can help your Parts Department deliver better customer service, improve sales rep performance and grow parts sales.

 1. Centralized customer information